Houston Water Quality at a Glance

 Latest Testing Results

-• Compliance Status: Houston’s water system currently meets all federal and state safety standards according to the U.S. EPA’s latest quarterly assessment (April-June 2024).
-However, meeting legal standards doesn’t necessarily mean the water meets the latest health guidelines, which haven’t been updated in nearly 20 years.
+• Compliance Status: Houston’s water system meets all current federal and state safety standards.
+However, meeting legal limits does not mean meeting the latest health guidelines — many of which have not been updated in nearly 20 years.
+Independent assessments by the Environmental Working Group (EWG) consistently find multiple contaminants at levels far exceeding health-based thresholds.

-• Lead Concerns: Recent testing found that 10% of samples analyzed for lead in Houston were at 4 parts per billion.
-The 90th percentile result in some areas like Belleau Woods reached 10 ppb.
-While this is within federal compliance, the EPA and CDC acknowledge there is no safe level of lead for children.
+• Lead Concerns: The most recent Houston Public Works data shows 10% of samples at 4 ppb.
+Some areas such as Belleau Woods have recorded 90th percentile results of 10 ppb.
+While within federal compliance, the EPA and CDC both acknowledge there is no safe level of lead for children.
+More than 100 Houston schools reported elevated lead levels in water in 2023.

 Water Sources and Treatment

-• Surface Water: About 85% of Houston’s water supply comes from surface water sources: the Trinity River flowing into Lake Livingston, and the San Jacinto River feeding Lake Conroe and Lake Houston.
+• Surface Water (86.5%): The majority of Houston’s supply comes from the Trinity River flowing into Lake Livingston and the San Jacinto River feeding Lake Conroe and Lake Houston.
+Surface water is more vulnerable to agricultural runoff, industrial discharges, and weather events — Hurricane Harvey worsened contamination risk by pushing pollutants into city reservoirs.

 Water Quality Monitoring